hammad5421/DataSciencePortfolio/src/content/blog/apoor-dot-dev.md

 [k6](https://k6.io/) is a tool by Grafana Labs, written in Go, for load testing web applications.
 It allows you to define a set of rules, in JavaScript, for _virtual users_ to access your web service and reports statistics like latency, failure rates, etc.

-![A GIF showing the terminal output from running k6](/images/apoor-dot-dev-load-test-demo.gif)
+![A GIF showing the terminal output from running k6](/images/apoor-dot-dev-load-test-demo.gif) _A GIF showing the terminal output running the k6 load-test of my URL shortener._

 I ran a basic test (see above) against a locally running version of the app, that would randomly request an endpoint from a set of both valid and invalid paths.
 The result was a median response time of about `25ms` and a P90 response time of about `50ms`.
 While I was hoping for single-digit response times, that's still plenty fast to get the job done.